 The first stage in the recovery model, where the person faces the fact that an addiction or abuse problem exists, and help is required to address it.

 In this stage, the person begins to actively study the problem, through observation and peer consultation.

 During the third stage of the recovery model, the addict starts actively considering treatment options.
 People in this stage of recovery do not shy away from the prospects of opting for drug rehab and counseling as potential solutions for achieving permanent freedom from addiction.

-The addict begins to understand the problem and the impact it is having on his or her life, on family and the community.
+The addict begins to understand the problem and the impact it is having on his or her life, family, and the community.

 The fifth and final stage symbolizes the addict’s ultimate objective.
-Usually, recovery is a lifetime goal that call for personal commitment and requires regular reinforcement.
+Usually, recovery is a lifetime goal that calls for personal commitment and requires regular reinforcement.